daerduoCarey/deep_learning_glossary/README.md

 ### Stochastic Gradient Descent (SGD)

-The original and simpliest back propigation optimization algorithm.
+The original and simpliest back propagation optimization algorithm.
 Still used everywhere!

 ### SGD with Momentum